 3. Ankle Sprains

-So here, once again, we really need to get to the lateral, side-to-side movement, as one really does require to do playing tennis.
-The deflection tends to roll the foot excessively inward or outward, meaning that the ligaments end up being stretched or torn and this results in this ankle sprain .
+The deflection tends to roll the foot excessively inward or outward, meaning that the ligaments end up being stretched or torn, and this results in an ankle sprain.

 - Trouble standing or walking

-Preventive Application:
+Preventive Application

 - Wear necessary supportive shoes when playing tennis.